antarctica/bas-api-guidelines/api-guidelines.md

 > * The value used in the request ('2004/10/14')

 > This shows, clearly and unambiguously, why the request failed and how to correct the mistake.
 Importantly, regardless of the input used, this method will, from first use, only succeed where the date is correctly formatted.

+> In addition an appropriate status code should be used to indicate more generally the type of error that has occurred.
+Errors caused by us, or the API should use a status code in the `5XX` range.
+User errors should use a status code in the `4XX` range.

 > The *Sources & Further Reading* section has more resources on this guideline.